canjs/canjs/guides/getting-started-tutorial/define.md

 ```

 As mentioned in the last chapter, we've done something different with our
-Application State than we’ve done with the other instances of can.Map in the past.
+Application State than we’ve done with the other instances of `can.Map` in the past.
 We’ve
-made use of can.Map's define plugin (i.e., the "define" attribute of the
+made use of `can.Map`'s `define` plugin (i.e., the `define` attribute of the
-extend method's parameter)—something we included as part of our CanJS custom
+`extend` method's parameter)—something we included as part of our CanJS custom
 download.
-In fact, if you noticed, we used the define plugin in the
+In fact, if you noticed, we used the `define` plugin in the
 Restaurant List component as well.

-The define plugin allows you to finely control the the behavior of the
+The `define` plugin allows you to finely control the the behavior of the
 attributes on a can.Map.
-For any property you declare in the define plugin,
+For any property you declare in the `define` plugin,
 you can control its:

 - [serialization](#serialization)